temenostech/temenos-platform-documentation/docfx_project/home/techguides/jenkins-build-promote-pipelines.md

 **Requirements:**

- - It requires valid credentials to pull the code from your Git repository (Github/Gitlab..etc).
+ - It requires valid credentials to pull the code from your GitLab (or Bitbucket) repository (or a different repository that will be made available).
 Users need to add credentials to clone the git repositories.
    - For setting up credentials please refer to below section "Add SSH keys inside Jenkins"

 **Steps during build:**

- - Pulls the code from GIT
+ - Pulls the code from the Gitlab (or Bitbucket) repository
  - Builds the artifacts using DS binaries
  - Deploys the artifacts in the TEST environments